mallamsiddiq/zombie-apocalypse/README.md

 # RUNNING

-To solve the issue of likely clashing dependecies, i've provided a containaerise solution. so if you have docker intalled on your machine it's an easier story go about
+To solve the issue of likely clashing dependecies, i've provided a containaerise solution. so if you have docker intalled on your machine it's an easier story to go about

 run the following :